-For now I've put my dreams of living in London, Reykjavik, Melbourne, Christchurch, Munich, Tokyo, Thumphu, places I've never heard of, etc on hold in favour of Boston, due to a potentially amazing postdoctoral research opportunity.
-However, I am portable and occasionally even TSA-compatible, and would love to travel to meet people.
+For now I've put my dreams of living in London, Reykjavik, Melbourne, Amsterdam, Christchurch, Munich, Tokyo, Thimphu, places I've never heard of, etc on hold in favour of Boston, due to an amazing postdoctoral research opportunity.
+However, I am portable and TSA-compatible, and would love to travel to meet people!
 Will you show me your favourite things about your home town?

 I have a hunch that OkCupid might be far better than couchsurfing.com for finding intriguing people in intriguing places for adventure and friendship, whether or not sex is on the table (or on the kitchen counter, or in a nearby tree...).
 If you concur, please say hi!
 (References available.)

-What are the east-coast analogues of Colorado activities such as walks in the mountains, skiing, camping by our own private lake, live music (with the caveat that I'm kind of weird about music), ...?
+What are the east-coast analogues of Colorado activities such as walks in the mountains, skiing, camping by our own private lake, live music, cello mountaineering, ...?

 To quote the immortal Feynman: "Pick meeeeeeeeeeeeeeeee!"